rudenkoekatiae/Collection-of-custom-orders/README.md

-# Сollection of custom orders
+# Module for input
-Project for discrete math .
-It implements a system for checking the possibility of placing an order for any products, taking into account additional components and their dependencies.
+This module let the user to get a config from templates or create their own